 So how can we as parents nurture gender roles right from the start?
 Shah says gender roles are formed early on.

 “Generally, gender roles are formed through nurture (socialization, parenting, education),” said Shah.
 “Parents (not just South Asians) distribute household tasks based on gender such as washing dishes to daughters and mowing the lawn to sons.
 South Asian parents typically make these roles even clearer by saying “You’re a girl, that’s why you need to know how to cook.”

-She adds that although parents sometimes do realize that they are encouraging specific behavior in daughters and other behaviors in sons, they are typically unaware that this places a barrier between the kids’ relationship with each other.
+She adds that although parents sometimes do realize that they are encouraging specific behaviour in daughters and other behaviours in sons, they are typically unaware that this places a barrier between the kids’ relationship with each other.

 “The parents that experienced the gender divide and understand how it affected their own sibling relationships will sometimes be more mindful of their own parenting in relation to gender bias.”

 So if you do have sibling tension or a break up, how is that conflict managed so that you don’t carry that forward into your own life as a parent?

 “The first step is acknowledging the tense feelings and being mindful that those feelings affect your relationship.
 Secondly, one must acknowledge that usually parents don’t realize that they are giving preference or special advantages to sons since it’s a natural part of our culture.
 As most of us understand, the South Asian culture is mostly a male-dominated culture.”

 Shah also points out sons can’t be accused of perpetuating the bias just because they take advantage of the extra opportunities.